Best Of17 min read

 • Proven no-logs in actual federal court cases — twice

-• Highly configurable for tech-savvy users
+• Highly configurable for power users

-• Very competitive pricing on long-term plans
+• Very competitive long-term pricing

 Cons: